rotalsh/rotalsh.github.io/docs/games.md

 ---
-layout: home # should be games or something
+layout: games # should be games or something
 title: Games
 permalink: /games/
 order: 2